dynajoe/tinypg/README.md

 ## constructor(options: Partial<T.TinyPgOptions>);

+- root_dir: string[]; - a list of directories.
+All directories must be specified using the full path.
+- connection_string: string; - The database connection string in URL format. e.g. postgres://user:password@host:port/database?options=query
+- error_transformer: Function; - Allows transforming all errors from TinyPg to your domain.

 ## query<T = any>(raw_sql: string, params?: Object): Promise<T.Result<T>>;

+- raw_sql: string - The SQL query to execute.
+- params: Object (optional) - parameters for the query.

 ## sql<T = any>(name: string, params?: Object): Promise<T.Result<T>>;

+- name: string - The key of the sql file.
+This is the path to the file substituting `.` for path delimiter. e.g. `users.create`

 ## formattable(name: string): T.FormattableDbCall;

+Select a SQL file that has formattable parts.
+See [node-pg-format](https://github.com/datalanche/node-pg-format) for format strings.
+This is useful when needing to build dynamic queries.

+- name: string - The key of the sql file.
+This is the path to the file substituting `.` for path delimiter. e.g. `users.create`

 ## transaction<T = any>(tx_fn: (db: TinyPg) => Promise<T>): Promise<T>;

+Starts a database transaction and ensures all queries executed against the provided TinyPg instance use the same client.

+- tx_fn: (db: TinyPg) => Promise<T> - Provides db to perform transacted queries.

 ## isolatedEmitter(): T.Disposable & TinyPg;

+Provides an isolated event emitter so that `result` and `query` events can be monitored for all queries related to the new TinyPg instance.

 ## close(): Promise<void>;

+Shuts down the postgres client pool.